All Episodes

 And you can go on to other issues as well, moving the embassy to Jerusalem.

-Maybe rhetorically he can go too far, but look at his policies.
+It's one of the reasons I recognize that maybe rhetorically he can go too far, but look at his policies.

-Look how effective they've been, look how successful they are.
+Look how successful they are.

 And look how tough he has been where we need to be tough.

-And I admire that and I like that.
+And I admire that, and I like that.

-So I think Trump is winning people over, but at the same time, I I look at elections as saying you got to win over a majority.
+But at the same time, I look at elections as saying you got to win over a majority.

 You can't come close.